Papal Jews: Prominent figures

 After the emancipation of the Jews, descendants of these communities played an active role in French society and distinguished themselves in various fields.
 In politics, Adolphe Crémieux (1796–1880) granted French nationality to the Jews of Algeria (Crémieux Decree); Alfred Naquet (1834–1916), deputy and later senator for Vaucluse in the early Third Republic, introduced legislation on divorce.
 Jassuda Bédarrides (1804–1882), jurist and politician, was the first Jewish lawyer in the history of the Aix-en-Provence bar and the city's first Jewish mayor.
-Joseph-Elzéar Morenas from Saint-Christol-d'Albion was one of the most known French abolitionists.
+Joseph-Elzéar Morenas from Saint-Christol-d'Albion was one of the most prominent French abolitionists.

 In art and culture, notable figures included writer Bernard Lazare (1865–1903), one of Captain Dreyfus' principal defenders; Armand Lunel (1892–1977), the last speaker of Judeo-Provençal and chronicler of Comtadin Judaism; composer Darius Milhaud (1892–1974); conductor Pierre Monteux (1875–1964); entrepreneur Gaston Cavaillon (1910–1986); historian Pierre Vidal-Naquet (1930–2006); and infectious disease specialist and academic Anne-Claude Crémieux.